Mindfulness & Meditation: The Differences, Benefits, and How-To’s

 Here are several scientifically proven ways meditation rewires your brain for happiness, peace, and success:

 - Meditation Reduces Stress Through Relaxation – The Harvard Medical School has been one of the pioneers in scientific studies of the benefits and healing impact of meditation.
-Relaxation can change the chemistry of our body, balancing the body to its natural state with no stress or agitation.
+Relaxation can change our body’s chemistry, balancing the body to its natural state with no stress or agitation.

 - Meditation Improves Focus – Research shows that meditation improves cognition and increases your ability to performs tasks requiring focus.